 - Tuition Plans

-- Installment payments available (4 equal payment - 1 payment per term)
+- Installment payments available (4 equal payments - 1 payment per term)

 - One Diversity Scholarship available per intake covering 50% of full tuition fees.